Near Peebles in Adams County, Ohio — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Natural Resources • Science & Medicine.
 A significant historical year for this entry is 1840.

 Location.
 38° 52.79′ N, 83° 19.686′ W. Marker is near Peebles, Ohio, in Adams County.
-Marker is on Mineral Springs Road (County Route 18) north of Garnet Shiveley Road, on the right when traveling south.
+It is on Mineral Springs Road (County Route 18) north of Garnet Shiveley Road, on the right when traveling south.
 It is across from the springs.
 Touch for map.
 Marker is at or near this postal address: 6323 Mineral Springs Rd, Peebles OH 45660, United States of America.
 Touch for directions.

 More about this marker.
 Per the Ohio Historical Connection, this marker was inadvertently given a non-Adams County number, 1-5.
 There is another 1-5 in Athens County, 'Hocking Valley Railway.

-Photographed By J. J. Prats, April 16, 2019
+Photographed by J. J. Prats, April 16, 2019

 4. Ruins of the Mineral Spring